bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter1 - Gameplay/SI_CH1_The Setting.md

 It is an age of sail.
 Mighty ships conduct exploration, transport, trade, and war.
 Your own ship is an essential aspect of your character and their quest-driven exploits.

 ## FEATURES OF THE ISLES
-In the campaign launch exercises starting on page 66, you decide the truths of your island realm.
+In the [[SI_CH2_Prepare to Set Sail|campaign launch exercises]] starting on page 66, you decide the truths of your island realm.
 To start, here are some default touchstones.

 ### UNCOUNTABLE ISLANDS
 Thousands upon thousands of islands are spread out across these seas.
 Many are lush, holding their mysteries within the shadows of jungles or amid the tangle of swamps.
 Some sit within rain shadows or lie at the mercy of prevailing winds that leave them barren.
 Others are scarred by storms, volcanic forces, or the ravages of despoilers.